prestodb/presto/README.md

 Additionally, the Hive plugin must be configured with location of your Hive metastore Thrift service.
 Add the following to the list of VM options, replacing `localhost:9083` with the correct host and port (or use the below value if you do not have a Hive metastore):

     -Dhive.metastore.uri=thrift://localhost:9083

+#### Common problems
+* In newer IntelliJ versions the "VM options" field in the Run/Debug configuration may not be present by default.
+You can add it by clicking  "Modify options" and selecting "Add VM options".
+* If an error similar to the following is displayed at startup:
+"Explicit bindings are required ..."
+This can be caused by including the VM options into the "Program arguments" field in IntelliJ.
+Find the "Program arguments" field, and if the VM options in [Overview](https://github.com/prestodb/presto#overview) are present, remove the VM options.
+* If using Java 11 (or later) the compilation may fail with `java: package sun.misc does not exist`.
+Go to "Settings" → "Build, Execution, Deployment" → "Compiler" → "Java Compiler" and uncheck "use '--release' option for cross-compilation".

 ### Using SOCKS for Hive or HDFS